jothiswaranoh/conference/readme.md

 -> jothis : added the colors removed the yellow color -> samithra please take care of overall allsoe

-i cant understand properly i removed yellow added white add black please check.

-- i started new changes of base beacuse in production it very slow for rendering so i going to add the js call for the load
-- is it ok?

 ## updated about the new structure